CybercentreCanada/assemblyline4_docs/docs/installation/configuration/plugins.md

 # UI plugin section

-The plugin configuration section (`uiPlugins:`) of the configuration file allows you to enable and confire both the built in and you own custom plugins.
+The plugin configuration section (`uiPlugins:`) of the `values.yaml` allows you to enable and configure both the built-in and your own custom plugins.

 Since this section is quite simple, we will list the default configuration at the same time as we describe the different values.

 ???+ example "UI plugin section configuration example"